Are Hairballs Normal? Too Many Could Mean Your Cat Has Health Problems

 If a hairball gets stuck somewhere in the intestinal tract, the resulting blockage can be life-threatening.
 Gastrointestinal blockages require prompt surgical intervention, so if your cat has any of these symptoms of a possible blockage, see your veterinarian immediately:

 - lack of appetite

-Pictured: Bug’s four inch size hairball that needed to be surgically removed by his veterinarian.
+Bug’s four-inch-long hairball had to be surgically removed by his veterinarian

 What Can You Do to Prevent Hairballs?

-- Regular brushing or combing helps remove loose hair and is especially helpful for long-haired cats and older cats.
+- Regular brushing or combing helps remove loose hair and is especially helpful for long-haired cats (like Maine Coons and Persians) and older cats.

 - Feeding multiple small meals rather than one or two big meals per day can help prevent dead hair from building up in the gastrointestinal tract.

 - Test your cat’s gut health to make sure their digestive system is functioning properly.

 - Don’t give your cat any sort of laxative without first consulting your veterinarian.

 Questions to Ask Your Veterinarian